 By Jason Bowen

-It wasn’t something Brockport running back Justin Morris considered before the ball was snapped.
+It wasn’t something Brockport running back Justin Morrison considered before the ball was snapped.

 “I don’t really know what I was thinking before the play, but while I was in the air all I could think about was I hope that I landed it.
 It just kind of happened”